bravoalpha79/k9-zen/test_procedure.md

 **SI-3**:
 Check that the Footer section is rendered properly on all pages:
-- the social media link icons - Facebook, Twitter, Instagram, Youtube - are displayed properly;
+- the social media link icons - Facebook, Twitter, Instagram, YouTube - are displayed properly;
 - copyright information is displayed.

 _Note: the full functionality of the social media links is tested in Interactive Components tests._